sebw/blog.wains.be/content/posts/2020/2020-10-05-libvirt-trunk-vlan-VM.md

 ---
 date: 2020-10-05
-title: "libvirtd with trunk port and VM in VLAN aware bridges"
+title: Configuring VLANs for your Libvirt virtual machines
 ---

+Previous title was "libvirtd with trunk port and VM in VLAN aware bridges".

 I use my small home server as a virtualization host running Fedora 32.